Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

   <center>
     {% include image.html url="/assets/images/Kaggle:NLP-Twitter/high_recall.svg" description="Figure 3.
   The dots inside the 'circle' represent the tweets that have been classified as 'tweet talking about disaster' by the model.
-  Here the model correctly classified all of the green dots, but there are many dots inside the circle are red." %}
+  Here the model correctly classified all the green dots, but there are many dots inside the circle are red." %}
   </center>
   <br>
   We can define what